Web Inspector ReferencePage Overlay

 This mode, called element selection, can be entered in two ways:

-the Show Rulers navigation item in the Elements Tab
+the [Show Rulers] button in the Elements Tab

 This will cause page rulers to always be visible, regardless of whether element selection mode is enabled.
 During element selection, node border lines will also be shown.